tushar-sharma/tushar-sharma.github.io/_posts/2021-05-25-dear-vishi-meditate-like-monk.md

 ---

-<p>Today I tried to meditate again.
+Today I tried to meditate again.
 I used Insight Timer app for background sound.
 However I think I'll just stick to Youtube as it has more varieties.
 I struggled for 20 minutes sitting cross-legged as my mind wandered in the labyrinth of thoughts.
 I guess it will take more practice to hone my skill.
-Have you ever wondered how monks can meditate for countless hours or days?</p>
+Have you ever wondered how monks can meditate for countless hours or days?<!-- truncate_here -->

-There's a very famous picture of a Vietnamese monk called [Thích Quảng Đức](https://en.wikipedia.org/wiki/Th%C3%ADch_Qu%E1%BA%A3ng_%C4%90%E1%BB%A9c).
-He was protesting against the persecution of Buddhist.
-He self-immolated himself without making any fuss.

-David Halberstam, an American journalist was witness to self-immolation said-"As he burned he never moved a muscle, never uttered a sound, his outward composure in sharp contrast to the wailing people around him".<!-- truncate_here -->
 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>

 <script src="https://ajax.googleapis.com/ajax/libs/jquery/2.1.3/jquery.min.js"></script>